Company union: United States

 In the mid-20th century, managers of high-tech industry like Robert Noyce (who co-founded Fairchild Semiconductor in 1957 and Intel in 1968) worked to rid their organizations of union interference.
 "Remaining non-union is an essential for survival for most of our companies," Noyce once said.
 "If we had the work rules that unionized companies have, we'd all go out of business."

 One way of forestalling unions while obeying the Wagner Act was the introduction of "employee involvement (EI) programs" and other in-house job-cooperation groups.
 One company included them in their "Intel values," cited by employees as reasons why they didn't need a union.
 With workers integrated (at least on a project level) into the decision-making structure, the independent union is seen by some as an anachronism.
 Pat Hill-Hubbard, senior vice-president of the American Electronics Association, said in 1994: "Unions as they have existed in the past are no longer relevant.
 Labor law of 40 years ago is not appropriate to 20th century economics."
 Author David Bacon calls EI programs "the modern company union".

 In 1995, pursuant to a report from the Commission on the Future of Worker-Management Relations, Republicans in the U.S. Congress introduced and voted for the Teamwork for Employees and Managers Act of 1995 (known as the "TEAM Act").
 The bill would have weakened federal regulations against employer establishment and control of employee involvement programs.
 Although the bill indicated that EI plans should not be used specifically to discredit or prevent union organization, trade unions in the United States vehemently opposed the bill.
 Jim Wood, an AFL–CIO leader in Los Angeles, said the "Team Act actually would take us backward to the days of company unions."
 President Bill Clinton vetoed the bill on 30 July 1996.

 Calls to legalize company unions are rare, but New York University law professor Richard Epstein, in an opinion piece published in The Wall Street Journal on September 11, 2018, called for the repeal of Section 8(a)(2) of the NLRA.

 China

 Trade unions in the People's Republic of China are often identified as government unions, by virtue of their frequent close relationship with national planning bodies.
-Although market reforms are changing the relationship between workers and the All-China Federation of Trade Unions (China's sole national trade federation), critics such as U.S. presidential candidate and activist Ralph Nader maintain they are "government-controlled with the Chinese communist party turning them into what would be called 'company unions' in the U.S."
+Although the reform and opening up is changing the relationship between workers and the All-China Federation of Trade Unions (China's sole national trade federation), critics such as U.S. presidential candidate and activist Ralph Nader maintain they are "government-controlled with the Chinese communist party turning them into what would be called 'company unions' in the U.S."